binohead/wowchemy-blog/content/post/sow-thistle/index.md

    preview_only: false
 ---

 A random weed, growing from crevices on the Tower Road bridge across the railroad tracks, but then it's everywhere.
-And because I keep mixing up all the plants that look like that, for instance hawkweed:
+Why would I feature it?
+Partly because I keep mixing up all the plants that look like that, for instance hawkweed ...

 ![hawkweed](hawkweed.jpg)

+... many of which are edible, more (wild lettuce) or less (hawkweed??
+I don't know).

-Why would I feature it?
-Because I've always wondered about its milky sap.
+But mainly, I posted it because I've always wondered about its milky sap.
 I see from the trusted internet that its milkiness is why the plant was fed to lactating sows, and thus the name.
 But I wasn't satisfied with that answer (being a seeker of the Truth and all).

 I still don't have an answer, perhaps because I have the wrong question: why do sow thistles, milkweed, dandelions, etc etc all have milky sap?
 Perhaps there's no answer, because they're each there for a different reason.